-(HEAR), Netflix, Inc. (NASDAQ:NFLX) - There's a Lot of Capital In The Gaming Industry, And It's Not Just In eSports
+(HEAR), Netflix, Inc. (NASDAQ:NFLX) - There's A Lot Of Capital In The Gaming Industry, And It's Not Just In eSports

 There’s no doubt about the potential for investors in the gaming industry.
 Between a flourishing entertainment sector and consistently growing market for goods and services catering to gamers, there’s a lot of money trading hands.
 The only question left for entrepreneurs and investors now is how large will the industry grow?
 Some project that revenues will hit $230 billion by 2022.
 Watch this one closely.

-Posted-In: eSports FortniteCryptocurrency Fintech Markets General
+Posted-In: eSports FortniteCryptocurrency Fintech Sports Markets Tech General Best of Benzinga

 © 2018 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.